Leveneer/congress-member-data/README.md

      # On macOS/Linux:
      export CONGRESS_API_KEY=your_api_key_here
      ```
-   - Use the `--api-key` argument when running the script
+   - Use the `--api-key` argument when running the command

 ## Usage